 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the Sokanu Career Test

-Mechanical engineering is one of the broadest engineering disciplines.
-Mechanical engineers design, develop, build, and test mechanical devices, including tools, engines, and machines.
-They work mostly in engineering services, research and development, manufacturing industries, and the federal government.
+A mechanical engineer is someone who designs, develops, builds, and tests mechanical devices, including tools, engines and machines.
+They work mostly in research and development, manufacturing industries, and the federal government.

 Mechanical engineers typically do the following:

 Mechanical engineers use many types of tools, engines, and machines.
 Examples include the following:

 Like other engineers, mechanical engineers use computers extensively.
 Computers help mechanical engineers to produce and analyze designs, simulate and test how a machine is likely to work, generate specifications for parts, monitor the quality of products, and control manufacturing and production.

 Nearly all entry-level mechanical engineering jobs require a bachelor's degree in mechanical engineering.
 Mechanical engineering degree programs usually include courses in mathematics and life and physical sciences, as well as engineering and design courses.
 The programs typically last four years, but many students take between four and five years to earn their degree.
 A mechanical engineering degree program may emphasize internships and co-ops to prepare students for work in the industry.